William Coaker: Early life

 Coaker studied agriculture at Macdonald College, Quebec, and began farming operations at "Coakerville," an island at Dildo Run.
 By 1902, he would also serve as telegraph operator, customs worker, and postmaster.
 In 1903 he formed a telegraph operators' union, though a year later he quit the union and his three most recent professions.
-Retiring to Coakerville, be began contemplating an organization of fishermen and the first constitution for the union he would later found.
+Retiring to Coakerville, he began contemplating an organization of fishermen and the first constitution for the union he would later found.

 Fishermen's Protective Union

 Coaker organized the first meeting of what would become the Fishermen's Protective Union in the Loyal Orange Lodge at Herring Neck, Newfoundland and Labrador in November 1908.
 He led the organization as it expanded into a multifaceted interest involved in trading, publishing, light and power, shipbuilding, shipping and cold storage.

 In 1923, he was made a Knight Commander of the Order of the British Empire.
 In 1999, a novel loosely based on his life was written by Gordon Rodgers.

 There is both a poem and song written referencing Coaker.
 The original anthem of the Fishers Protective Union was titled "We are coming Mr. Coaker, and we're 40 thousand strong".
 This anthem was sung or chanted at FPU meetings to show support for Coaker and his movement to unite the fishermen.
 There is also a poem titled "Coaker's Dream".

 The former high school on New World Island, Coaker Academy, was named after Coaker.
 The school located in Virgin Arm, Newfoundland was closed in 2005 in favor of the islands new school, New World Island Academy, and has since been destroyed due to asbestos.